swarminglogic/pip-screenshot/README.md

 use half of CPU time as PNG encoding and roughly the same disk space.

 Create a default config file with --createconfig flags.
-If no filename is specified, it will default to: 'pip-timelapse-config.info'.
+If no filename is specified, it will default to: 'pip-screenshot-config.info'.

 If CONFIG.info file is provided and doesn't exist, it fails.
 ```